-Coronavirus: India registers 16,738 new cases – nearly 22% higher than Wednesday
+Coronavirus: Seven states account for nearly 90% of 16,738 cases reported today

-In Maharashtra’s Washim district, a school was declared a containment zone after at least 190 students and teachers tested positive, reports said.
+In Maharashtra’s Washim district, a school was declared a containment zone after 229 students and teachers tested positive.

 The number of active cases stood at 1,51,708, while the number of recoveries reached 1,07,38,501.
 So far, more than 1.26 crore health and frontline workers have been vaccinated against the coronavirus.